p-chambers/occ_airconics/doc/installation.md

 Installation
 ============
-*occ_airconics* accesses the powerful [Open CASCADE](http://www.opencascade.com/) geometry kernel through the Python-OCC package.
-It is possible to build [pythonocc-core](https://github.com/tpaviot/pythonocc-core) from source by [following their installation instructions](https://github.com/tpaviot/pythonocc-core/blob/master/INSTALL.md), however a convenient alternative is to use the prebuilt conda packages suitable for win32/win64/osx64/linux64 users.
+*occ_airconics* accesses the powerful [Open CASCADE](http://www.opencascade.com/) geometry kernel through the [PythonOCC](http://www.pythonocc.org/) package.
+It is possible to build [pythonocc-core](https://github.com/tpaviot/pythonocc-core) from source by [following their installation instructions](https://github.com/tpaviot/pythonocc-core/blob/master/INSTALL.md), however a convenient and recommended alternative is to use the prebuilt conda packages suitable for win32/win64/osx64/linux64 users.

 Note that *occ_airconics* is not currently available through PyPI.